pvcraven/web-development-class/source/assignments/css/css.rst

 * Make sure all the file names are lower case, and have no spaces.
 Underscores are ok.
 Go back and fix links to match the case.
 * Add a little bit more content to the site of your own creation.
 Seriously.
   You'll be graded on this.
+Add 10 or more items of new content.
+An item might be a new paragraph, a new image, or something similar.
 * Delete those comments saying who owns the file.
 You own all the files now.
 * Select a color scheme for your website.